-In addition, economic development programs such as the federal Historic Preservation Tax Credit can be adversely impacted by an economic downturn.
+Economic development programs such as the state and federal Historic Preservation Tax Credit programs can be adversely impacted by an economic downturn.
 Separately, tax credit figures may vary from year to year for another reason.
-We may process one or two very large projects in a given year, which will drive the dollar figure up for that particular year.
+We may process one or two very large projects each year, which will drive the dollar figure up for that particular year.
 The following year, the dollar figure may be lower, which may register as a downturn in program activity even though we are still handling a large number of projects.